-Being injured is never a good thing.
-This is especially true if you were injured through no fault of your own.
+Getting an injury is never a good thing.
+This is especially true if you got an injury through no fault of your own.
 When a person is hurt because of a defective product or poor warnings for hidden dangers, they may be able to claim compensation for their injuries.
 But how do you know if it was a faulty product and not just a freak accident?
 Here’s how you can determine if a product is defective or faulty.

 How to Determine If a Product is Defective or Faulty

-One of the first questions people often as a lawyer after they’ve been injured by a product is how they can determine if that product was indeed defective or faulty.
+One of the first questions people often ask a lawyer after they got an injury because of a product is how they can determine if that product was indeed defective or faulty.
 To determine if the product was defective, an experienced law firm will likely ask several questions and look into particular aspects of the product.
 These questions and investigations generally include:

 - What was the product?

 - Who are the competitors to the manufacturer of the product?

 - What are their competitors doing similarly or differently?